aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/cells/clear-contents-and-styles-of-cells-in-excel-worksheet/_index.md

 url: /clear-contents-and-styles-of-cells-in-excel-worksheet/
 weight: 50
 keywords:
-  - Excel
   - Aspose.Cells
+  - Excel API
+  - clear cell contents
+  - clear cell styles
+  - cloud spreadsheet
   - REST API
-  - clear contents
-  - clear styles
-  - worksheet
-  - cloud API
 description: "Learn how to use Aspose.Cells Cloud REST API to clear cell contents and styles in an Excel worksheet, with cURL examples and SDK code snippets."
 ArticleTitle: "Clear Contents and Styles of Cells in an Excel Worksheet – Aspose.Cells Cloud API"
 ---

+Before using the **Clear Contents and Styles** endpoint, ensure you have:

+* A valid **JWT token** obtained from the Aspose.Cells Cloud authentication flow.
+* The workbook uploaded to your chosen storage location (or accessible via the `folder` parameter).
+* The required SDK version installed if you prefer to work with one of the language‑specific client libraries.

 ## REST API